romanzdk/tech-demo-python-packaging/README.md

-The environment variable [`PYTHONPATH` and `sys.path`](https://docs.python.org/3/library/sys.html#sys.path) do define where the python interpreter looks for new modules.
+The environment variable [`PYTHONPATH` and `sys.path`](https://docs.python.org/3/library/sys.html#sys.path) do define where the Python interpreter looks for new modules.
 That variable was and is often manipulated to fulfil the developers needs.
-Today is no need anymore for risky and unstable hacks like this.
+But today there is no need anymore for risky and unstable hacks like this.
 Never touch `sys.path`.

 The solution is the [Development Mode](https://packaging.python.org/en/latest/guides/distributing-packages-using-setuptools/#working-in-development-mode) also known as [editable install](https://pip-python3.readthedocs.io/en/latest/reference/pip_install.html#editable-installs)